angularityio/playground/apps/example-001-httpclient-testing/HTTP_TESTING_CONTROLLER.md

 One coding practice I see in many projects, often spearheaded by (NgRx)[https://ngrx.github.io/], is to wrap your call with a chain of Observables.
 One advantage is, for example,  using the `switchMap` operator which allows you to cancel requests that haven't returned yet.
 A good example where this is useful is a case when having multiple calls where, when you select a master record some details information is retrieved remotely.
 Due to the asynchronous nature of the calls, there is no guarantee that the calls return in the same order you service issues them.
 If you don't cancel the detail calls in that scenario and a  hyper-caffeinated user selects many master records before even the first details information returns your data will most likely be out of sync and show the wrong detail information.
 Canceling previous detail calls when new a new master call is issued ensures that the master and detail information stays in sync.

 In this last example, the service uses a `rxjs/Subject` to which a component can subscribe.
-This subscription stays open until you unsubscribe from it, you can use this subscription to trigger multiple request.
+This subscription stays open until you unsubscribe from it, and you can use this subscription to trigger multiple requests.
 Each request will close, but not this subscription.

 To allow canceling previous requests, we define the `setupGetRequestSubject` method that returns a Subject with the switchMap operator applied.
 As the documentation of `switchMap` mentions,  this operator can cancel in-flight network requests!
 Think of it as "switching to a new observable.".
 Exactly what you want.